NMRExchangeFormat/NEF/specification/Overview.md

     peaks, 3D peaks etc. For e.g. a 3D peak list, tags for dimensions 4 and higher are simply omitted.
 The maximum possible dimension is 15.

-    7. The ordinal column is a series of consecutive integers that serve to make each line unique.
+    7. The index_id column is a series of consecutive integers that serve to make each line unique.
 These values are *not* preserved when reading and re-writing data.